• Skip to primary navigation

 • Instagram

-I’m really excited to start sharing more about the efforts we have made to be more sustainable at home.
+I’m really excited to start sharing more about the efforts we have made to be more sustainable at home, specifically how to start composting.
 To me it always sounds like a daunting task to make changes to an everyday routine.
 But with a nudge from my husband and knowing that all you have to do is start small, it’s totally doable!

 I promise that the changes I’m going to share in this new “Sustainability at Home” series will be really easy to do – and will make a visible impact, too.
 Whatever your motivation is for having a more eco-friendly home, you might see benefits in other areas.